IgnitionBoulder/2015week2/README.md

 ###Intro to the Back End
  **Required**

-What is the difference between front- and back-end development?
+**What is the difference between front- and back-end development?**
+**Frontend** is the part of the web that you can see and interact with.
-Why do you need to install Ruby but not HTML/CSS?
+**backend** usually consists of three parts: a server, an application, and a database **Why do you need to install Ruby but not HTML/CSS?**
+HTML/css are what you see on every site whereas ruby is used on the backend.

 Read the [intro to back end on the Odin Project](http://www.theodinproject.com/web-development-101/introduction-to-the-back-end) description, and the [What is: Back-end web development](http://blog.generalassemb.ly/what-is-back-end-web-development/) blog post.